-This pasta with vodka sauce is really easy to make, and it’s a step up from regular jarred sauce.
-This recipe uses simple pantry ingredients that you probably have on hand already.
-Plus, you can use some of that vodka you’ve had sitting on your bar for a couple of years.
+This pasta with vodka sauce is easy to make and a step up from jarred sauce.
+It uses simple pantry ingredients you likely already have, including that bottle of vodka that's been sitting on your bar.

 This site contains affiliate links to products.
 As an Amazon Associate I earn from qualifying purchases.

-- Aromatics – onions and garlic add extra flavor and give the sauce that homemade taste.
+Aromatics - Onion and garlic build the flavor base and give the sauce that homemade taste.

 Prep work